tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/产品简介/产品功能/媒体加工处理_intl_en.md

 ## Features
 ### Audio/Video transcoding
 The transcoding feature converts a video stream into different codecs, resolutions, and bitrates for playback on different devices and under different network conditions.
 For more information, see [Transcoding](https://intl.cloud.tencent.com/document/product/266/33938).
-- VOD’s distributed transcoding system is dynamically scalable and supports multipart transcoding, allowing it to meet different transcoding needs.
+- VOD’s distributed transcoding system is dynamically scalable and supports multipart transcoding, meeting different transcoding needs.
-- Mainstream formats, multiple resolutions, and multiple bitrates are supported.
-You can also create custom transcoding templates and watermarking.
+- You can create transcoding templates and add custom watermarks to videos.
+Mainstream formats, multiple resolutions, and multiple bitrates are supported.
 - Templates are automatically selected according to video metadata.
 Transcoding results are returned to the user via callbacks.
 - H.265, 4K, HDR, and GIF transcoding are supported.